-Born and raised in Little Rock, Arkansas, Chandler is excited to be in Lake Charles covering the news that matters to you.
+Born and raised in Little Rock, Arkansas, Chandler is excited to be in Shreveport covering the news that matters to you.
 Chandler graduated from the University of Central Arkansas in December 2017 after studying broadcast journalism and public relations.
 She worked for the student-run news station, News 6, as a reporter, anchor, and even news director!
-In her free time, you can find Chandler exploring Southwest Louisiana, watching sports, or trying out all the amazing Cajun food.
+In her free time, you can find Chandler exploring Northwest Louisiana, watching sports, or trying out new foods.

 University of Central Arkansas, Broadcast Journalism and Public Relations, 2017